PartyDAO/party-protocol/docs/governance.md

 - `PartyFactory` ([code](../contracts/party/PartyFactory.sol))
     - Creates new proxified `Party` instances.
 - `Party` ([code](../contracts/party/Party.sol))
     - The governance contract that also custodies the precious NFTs.
-This is also the Governance NFT 721 contract.
+This is also the ERC-721 contract for the Governance NFTs.
 - `ProposalExecutionEngine` ([code](../contracts/proposals/ProposalExecutionEngine.sol))
     - An upgradable logic (and some state) contract for executing each proposal type from the context of the `Party`.
 - `TokenDistributor` ([code](../contracts/distribution/TokenDistributor.sol))